Lesser Celandine

 Collecting

-The flowers and leaves can be picked and used in salads but should not be eaten too often.
-The roots can be easily dug and the nobbly growths cooked in the ashes of a fire or boiled for at least 15 minutes but these should be picked when ripe just after the flowers drop or the tubers will stay hard and unpalatable.
+All parts of this plant should be well cooked befroe consumption.
+The roots can be easily dug and the nobbly growths cooked in the ashes of a fire or boiled for at least 25 minutes but these should be picked when ripe just after the flowers drop or the tubers will stay hard and unpalatable.

 Medicinal Uses